wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

     assert wrapped_function.__name__ == "wrapped_function"
 ```

-You can now type `poetry install` on your terminal to install and prove your package locally.
-Activate your virtual environment if you haven't and enter the
-Python interactive shell:
+You can now enter `poetry install` on your terminal to install and prove your package locally.
+Activate your virtual environment if you haven't and in the Python interactive shell:

 ```python
 >>> from how_long import timer